 Even your family health history matters.
 If your parents or siblings have some illness, then even that should be shared by you.
 Please don’t hide it because even that information impacts your premium.

 Many people think that just because their parents had diabetes, it does not matter at all.
 That’s not true.

-Do you know that the average sum assured per India is in the range of Rs 90,000 to 1 lac only.
-Indians on an average are highly uninsured, however that’s mostly true for those who do not have term plan.
+Do you know that the average sum assured per India is in the range of Rs 90,000 to 1 lac only?
+Indians on average are highly uninsured, however, that’s mostly true for those who do not have term plans.
 But even those who have term plan try to cut the corners and eventually take less term insurance cover.

 Make sure you add up all your liabilities, 300 times of your monthly expenses and some more amount which can help your family reach your other financial goals and take at least that much cover.